PSA Set Registry Rules

 Bonus points are issued to items listed in your set which are the highest graded with none graded higher.
 Items tied for the highest grade with none graded higher receive 1 bonus point.
 Items that are the single highest graded with none graded higher receive 2 bonus points.
 Should the populations change, the bonus points will be adjusted or removed.
 Not all set composites are eligible for Top Pop bonus points.
 Open-ended sets which do not require specific cards in a slot, are not eligible for bonus points.

 In the hobby, trading cards that are signed after-the-fact (not cards manufactured with autographs) are treated differently than trading cards that remain in their original form.
 While both types of cards are highly collectible, it would be unfair and illogical to treat unsigned and signed trading cards the same in the PSA Set Registry.
 In other words, they both deserve their own categories and should compete against like items.
 Because autographs and non-autographed cards are two different kinds of collectibles, the Registry does not permit signed cards which have been PSA/DNA authenticated in non-autograph sets.
 This only refers to non-manufactured signed cards.
-1998 and later cards that come signed from the manufacturer can be used in all sets.
+1998 and later cards that come signed from the manufacturer can be used in most sets.
 Exceptions to the autograph vs. non-autograph card policy include player sets where a signed card can be used in place of an unsigned card and signed tickets can be used in non-autograph ticket sets.

 The PSA Set Registry is a work in progress.
 Occasionally, an item in a set originally marked as "optional" may be changed to be included as part of the required items or vice versa.
 Also, items may be added or subtracted from a set.
 These changes may affect a registrant's overall GPA and rating.
 PSA reserves the right to make changes with or without the consent of participating members.